 You don’t have to convince them that they need the service.
 You don’t have to convince them of the benefits of hiring an independent contractor.
 They already know they need a professional, with a specific skill set, who can do the job.

 You just have to convince them that you are the best candidate for that particular project or job posting.

 And while that may sound easier said than done, with a bit of practice and preparation, sending winning proposals and landing jobs can be a breeze.

 Read Also: How to write an Upwork proposal: 11 proven tips with samples

 2. Upwork handles the contract, billing, invoicing and mediation

 Another problem that frequently plagues the freelance community is the subject of how to handle contracts, billing, invoicing and mediation (in the unfortunate event something goes wrong).

 These tasks can be especially daunting for new freelancers.
 And expensive.

 Using myself as an example, when I am not freelancing on the Upwork platform, I pay Fiverr Workspace $216 per year to handle my invoicing and payments.
-I pay Rocket Lawyer $399 per year to handle my contracts and I incur fees from payment processors like PayPal and Stripe.
+And I incur fees from payment processors like PayPal and Stripe.

 Not to mention the fact that there’s still a lot of manual work involved even with the help of these platforms.